Best Ways to Book Europe with Ultimate Rewards: Part 1

 It costs less miles to book a United flight with KrisFlyer than with United Mileage Plus.
 With United, it would be 30,000 each way in economy.
-Some partners may come with a fuel surcharge but United does not.
+Some flights booked with KrisFlyer miles but operated by partners may come with a fuel surcharge, but United operated flights do not.
 United generally has good saver award availability from the US to Europe in economy no matter what your home airport is.

-3. KLM/AirFrance FlyingBlue to book KLM, AirFrance, and Delta flights between the US and Europe for 25,000 miles each way in economy
+3. KLM/AirFrance FlyingBlue to book KLM, AirFrance, and Delta flights between the US and Europe in economy

 FlyingBlue usually has good availability at the saver level for economy tickets between the US and Europe.
 Award tickets booked with FlyingBlue but operated by Delta do not have fuel surcharges on transatlantic flights.
-Flights on KLM and AirFrance do have a charge.
-For comparison, Delta’s own program (Skymiles)charges 30,000 each way at the saver level for these flights between the US and Europe.
+Flights on KLM and AirFrance do have a surcharge, but it’s usually more reasonable than British Airways.

 4. KLM/AirFrance FlyingBlue to book Promo Awards on KLM and AirFrance